junyuan-qi/agents/research-agent-ts/README.md

 # Research Agent (TypeScript)

-A TypeScript reimplementation of the Python research agent using the OpenAI Agents JS SDK and Exa search.
-The assistant performs web searches and synthesizes results in Chinese.
+A TypeScript reimplementation of the Python research agent using the official `@openai/agents` SDK and Exa search.
+Provides a simple CLI chat interface; the agent searches the web and replies in Chinese.

 ## Prerequisites

-- Node.js 18+
+- Node.js 22+
 - pnpm 9+
 - OpenAI API key (`OPENAI_API_KEY`)
 - Exa API key (`EXA_API_KEY`)

-Use the existing repo-level `.env` (copy from `.env.example` if needed) and add:
+Use the repo-level `.env` (copy from `.env.example` if needed) and add:

 ```
 OPENAI_API_KEY=...
 EXA_API_KEY=...
 ```

+The app loads `../.env` relative to `research-agent-ts/src` so it reuses the repo root `.env`.

 ## Install